 | Loukoumades | Lukumades (Monastiraki) | €5-8 |

-| Koulouri | Street vendors | €0.50-1 |
+| Koulouri | Street vendors everywhere | €0.50-1 |

 Best Traditional Tavernas#

-- Scholarchio (Plaka) — Meze and barrel wine
+- Scholarchio (Plaka) — Meze and barrel wine since 1935

-- Nikitas (Psyrri) — Local crowd
+- Nikitas (Psyrri) — Local crowd, traditional menu

-- Klimataria (near Omonia) — Very old-school
+- Klimataria (near Omonia) — Very old-school, like eating in a time machine

 Best Modern Greek#

-Restaurants updating Greek cuisine with contemporary techniques:
+Restaurants updating Greek cuisine with contemporary techniques and plating:

-- Funky Gourmet — Two Michelin stars
+- Funky Gourmet — Two Michelin stars, creative tasting menus

-- Hytra — Modern Greek fine dining
+- Hytra — Modern Greek fine dining with serious ambition

-- Athiri (Koukaki) — Wine-focused modern
+- Athiri (Koukaki) — Wine-focused, beautifully executed

-- Seychelles (Metaxourgeio) — Creative cooking
+- Seychelles (Metaxourgeio) — Creative cooking in an up-and-coming area

 Best Budget Meals#

-Eat well for under €10:
+Eat genuinely well for under €10:

-- Souvlaki pita — €3.50-4
+- Souvlaki pita — €3.50-4 (a complete, satisfying meal)

-- Bakery pies — €2-3 (tiropita, spanakopita)
+- Bakery pies — €2-3 (tiropita, spanakopita from any neighborhood fournos)

-- Central Market tavernas — €6-10 for a full meal
+- Central Market tavernas — €6-10 for a full meal with character

 - Exarchia tavernas — €8-12 for mezedes and wine

-- Supermarket prepared food — €5-8
+- Supermarket prepared food — €5-8 (Sklavenitis and AB have great deli sections)

 Best Splurges#

-When you want something special:
+When you want something memorable:

-- Varoulko Seaside — Michelin-star seafood
+- Varoulko Seaside — Michelin-star seafood on the water

-- Dionysos Zonar’s — Classic view restaurant
+- Dionysos Zonar’s — The classic Acropolis view restaurant (view > food, but still)

 What to Eat#